glitchedjess/Hylancia/Client/hylancia.md

-# Qol Client Mods
+# Clientside Mods

-A list of Qol mods for 1.20.x fabric versions.
+A list of Qol/Client mods for 1.20.x fabric versions.

 ## Fabric 1.20.X